Stephen R. Hart: Early life, family and education

-Personal life
+Additional career

-In 1976 he served at the Montreal Olympics as an armed escort for International Olympic Delegates, as a member of the Canadian Armed Forces.
-He sang a duet of the song "Let's call the whole thing off", with Canadian former Prime Minister Kim Campbell, on an episode of The Current.
-Hart also achieved celebrity status in Canada, while performing as 'The Scandinavian Giant' (due to his Danish ancestry) with Carnival Diablo, a modern sideshow.
+In 1976, as a member of the Canadian Armed Forces, he was an armed escort at the Montreal Olympics for International Olympic Delegates.

+He sang a duet of "Let's Call the Whole Thing Off" with Canadian former Prime Minister Kim Campbell on an episode of the radio program The Current.
+Hart also achieved celebrity status in Canada, while performing as The Scandinavian Giant (due to his Danish ancestry) with Carnival Diablo, a modern sideshow.
 Stunts included bending iron bars in his teeth, surviving an electric chair, general strong-man/giant acts from 1999 to 2002.
 He appeared as a celebrity cook on the Christine Cushing cooking show, broadcast on the Food Network in 2002.